35 Things to Do in Key West with Kids

 Dive to the Vandenberg Wreck

-You may want to consider diving down to the Vandenberg Wreck if you have older kids.
+If you have older kids, you may want to consider diving down to the Vandenberg Wreck.
 This old Navy ship was purposely sunk to create an artificial reef for marine life.

 It is part of the Florida Keys National Marine Sanctuary.
 This wreck is 7 miles off the coast of Key West.